Home / Resume / Customer Service / Customer Service Resume

 Key skills to include

-These are the most in-demand skills across customer service job postings in 2026.
+These are the most relevant applicant tracking system (ATS) keywords for customer service representative postings.
 Do not copy the entire list.
 Pick the ones that match your experience and the specific role you are targeting.

-Tip: If the job posting mentions a specific platform (e.g., 'experience with Genesys Cloud' or 'Zendesk proficiency required'), add it to your skills section using their exact wording.
+Tip: If the job posting mentions a specific platform (for example 'Zendesk proficiency required' or 'experience with Salesforce'), add it to your skills section using their exact wording.
 ATS systems match keywords literally.

 Resume summary examples you can steal